Non-Aligned Movement: History

 A few years before the NAM CSSTC was set up, the NAM summit in 1992 in Jakarta to discuss efforts to strengthen collective autonomy and to review of the international economic environment in order to step up South-South cooperation.

 After the admission of Brunei Darussalam to the NAM during the summit, the Government of the Republic of Indonesia called for a South-South Technical Cooperation Centre (now known as the NAM CSSTC) to be established by the Government of the Republic of Indonesia and the Government of Brunei Darussalam with the aim of organizing different training, research and seminar programmes and activities.
 The programme activities, aimed at eradicating poverty, encouraging SMEs and the application of information communication technologies.

 Programmes

 The NAM CSSTC carries out its activities through cooperation with NAM member countries' training centres and specialists and other multilateral organizations.
 Examples include Workshop on IUU fishing eradication, dispatch of agricultural experts to Myanmar and international tissue culture training.

 Evaluations

 NAM CSSTC reports quarterly to the Ministry of Foreign Affairs of the Republic of Indonesia and the NAM Coordinating Bureau in New York.
 Annually, the Ministry and the Bureau will be given additional details on programmes and events, including their assessments.

 Other NAM Centres focus on the health, human rights (Center for Human Rights and Cultural Diversity) and technology (Centre for Science and Technology of the Non-aligned and Other Developing Countries) sectors are each located in Cuba, Iran and India.

 Youth Organization

-Non-Aligned Movement Youth Organization (NAMYO) was established in October 2021.
+The Non-Alligned Movement Youth Organization, abrreviated to NAMYO, is the Non-Alligned Movement's youth branch, which collaberates with the youth of NAM member states to "exchange ideas, visions, and perspectives on current challenges."Its first summit, at that time as the Non-Alligned Movement Youth Network, took place during the 18th Summit of the Non-Aligned Movement in Baku, Azerbaijan.
+It was officially inaugurated in a virtual meeting held on October 4-5 of 2021.
+In 2022, the second NAM Youth Summit resulted in the formal adoption of the Shusha Accords which transformed the NAM Youth Network into the NAM Youth Organization.
+It currently holds over 60 national chapters around the world.